ckaznable/tenki/README.md

-# Tenki
+# Tenki(天気)

-tty-clock with weather effect written by Rust and powerd by [ratatui](https://github.com/ratatui-org/ratatui)
+tty-clock with weather effect written by Rust and powerd by [ratatui](https://github.com/ratatui-org/ratatui) and tenki means weather in japanese

 ![demo](./doc/demo.gif)